Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Real-world Evaluation

 \section{Real-world Evaluation}

-In this section, we demonstration our framework can also be utilized on the real-world tasks.
-In the real world, the robot platform consists of a 7-DoF Kinova arm and the 6-DoF PSYONIC hand, and is required to perform two different manipulation tasks: i) Uncover Pot, and ii) Open Lid.
-See Fig.~\ref{fig:tasks} for an example.
+In this section, we demonstrate that K-UBM can also be applied to real-world dexterous manipulation.
+The robot platform consists of a 7-DoF Franka arm paired with a 16-DoF LEAP hand~\cite{shaw2023leaphand}, yielding a 23-dimensional state space.
+We consider four manipulation tasks: i) Flower Arrangement, ii) Chips Pouring, iii) Whiteboard Erasing, and iv) Dinner Serving.
+See Fig.~\ref{fig:tasks} for snapshots.

-For each task, we collect 15 demonstrations for training and 10 for testing~\cite{kong2026teleop}.
-Each demonstration consists of visual observations, robot states, and commanded actions.
-We use ACT-based policies as the baseline.
+For each task, we collect 20 demonstrations via kinesthetic teaching~\cite{akgun2012trajectories}, each consisting of synchronized visual observations, robot states, and commanded actions.
+We compare K-UBM against two strong baselines, Diffusion and ACT.
+We omit UVA due to its prohibitively long training time.

-First, in Fig.~\ref{fig:real_world_flow_prediction}, we illustrate the prompts used for SAM3 to generate object masks on the left.
-On the right, we show the flow predictions produced by the trained Koopman models and the flow decoder, overlaid on the manipulation images.

-We then report real-world task success rates for our method, K-UBM, and compare them with the best-performing ACT policy.
-As shown in Table~\ref{tab:real_world}, K-UBM achieves performance comparable to ACT.
+In Fig.~\ref{fig:real_world_bar}, we present a concise across-task summary of success rate, per-step inference time, and trajectory smoothness (arm and hand jerk) for all methods across the four tasks (check Table.~\ref{tab:realworld_pertask} in Appendix.~\ref{appendix:real-world-per-task} for per-task results).
+While ACT attains the highest average success rate, K-UBM remains competitive (85.0\% vs.\ 92.5\%).
+More importantly, K-UBM produces substantially smoother motion, reducing arm jerk by roughly $6$--$9\times$ and hand jerk by $3$--$4\times$ relative to the Diffusion and ACT baselines, due to its dynamical-systems formulation that produces naturally coherent trajectories.
+It is also the fastest at inference, requiring only $0.017$~ms per step, further highlighting its efficiency from linear rollout and decoupling from visual feedback.
+These results show that K-UBM not only performs comparably to strong baselines, but also offers markedly more coherent motion at negligible inference cost.
+Additionally, see Fig.~\ref{fig:real_world_tasks} for K-UBM rollout snapshots for each task.